What is Afrofuturism?

 Afrofuturism is a transdisciplinary Pan-African techno-cultural movement and speculative philosophy that explores the intersections of the African Diaspora, technology, science fiction, and magical realism to imagine Black futures and re-envision the past.
 The term was coined by cultural critic Mark Dery in a 1994 essay titled “Black to the Future” and further popularized through an Afrofuturism listserv founded in 1998 by Alondra Nelson – former pre-doctoral Ann Plato Fellow in American Studies at Trinity College and now Deputy Director for Science and Society for the White House Office of Science and Technology Policy.

 This collection showcases the many forms and dimensions of Afrofuturism and also includes works that sit at the intersection of Afrofuturism (focused on past and future), Afrosurrealism (centered on “the now”), the supernatural, and horror.
-The collection includes scholarship; Black speculative fiction; graphic novels; curated playlists of music and music videos from pioneers like Sun Ra and George Clinton to contemporary artists like Sudan Archives, Janelle Monae, and Flying Lotus; visual art; films; podcasts; lectures; video games; and links to external conferences, festivals, and institutes.
+The collection includes scholarship; Black speculative fiction; graphic novels; online short stories; specially curated playlists of music and music videos from pioneers like Sun Ra and George Clinton to contemporary artists like Sudan Archives, Janelle Monae, and Flying Lotus; visual art; films; podcasts; lectures; video games; and links to external conferences, festivals, and institutes.

 To learn more about Afrofuturism, see DUST’s five-part original series on Afrofuturism.
 You can also view the sources we used to curate this collection by clicking the “View Sources” button.